Retries & Resilience

 Next steps

-- Distributed Execution with Temporal — set up the resilient path
+- Distributed Execution — set up the durable backend (Temporal or Mistral Workflows)

 - Error Model — how failures are classified and reported under the hood